Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Individual pairing interactions

-Electric fluctuations may arise from multi-orbital nature of Sr$_2$RuO$_4$ \cite{Raghu2010,Mravlje2011,Acharya2017,Boehnke2018,Acharya2019} and have similar interaction vertex as AFM ones, but with ${\bf{Q}}_{\text{E}}=(0.2,0.2,0)$, $\xi^{\text{E}}_{xy}=\xi^{\text{AFM}}_{xy}$, and $\omega_0^{\text{E}}=\omega_0^{\text{AFM}}$ \cite{Acharya2019}.
-As shown in Fig. \ref{fig2}(c), all six multipole channels support $s$-wave pairing, which is robust under the tuning of $\xi^{\text{E}}_{xy}$ and $\omega_0^{\text{E}}$.
-Figure \ref{fig2}(d) plots the eigenvalues of five major pairing states as a function of ${\bf{Q}}_{\text{E}}$ along the (110) direction.
+Electric fluctuations may arise from multi-orbital nature of Sr$_2$RuO$_4$ \cite{Raghu2010,Mravlje2011,Acharya2017,Boehnke2018,Acharya2019} and have similar interaction vertex as AFM ones, but with ${\bf{Q}}_{\text{E}}=(0.2,0.2,0)$, $\xi^{\text{E}}_{xy}=\xi^{\text{AFM}}_{xy}$, and $\omega_0^{\text{E}}=\omega_0^{\text{AFM}}$.
+As shown in Fig. \ref{fig2}(c), all six multipole channels for $j=3/2$ support $s$-wave pairing, which is robust under the tuning of $\xi^{\text{E}}_{xy}$ and $\omega_0^{\text{E}}$.
+Figure \ref{fig2}(d) plots the eigenvalues of six major pairing states as a function of ${\bf{Q}}_{\text{E}}$ along the (110) direction.
 We see that the $s$-wave pairing always has a much larger eigenvalue than others.
 This is expected since superconductivity induced by charge fluctuation is typically $s$-wave.
 But quite interestingly, the eigenvalue of $s$ reaches a maximum around ${\bf{Q}}_{\text{E}}=(0.2,0.2,0)$, exactly the wave vector proposed by the RPA charge susceptibility \cite{Acharya2019}, implying a potential role of electric multipole fluctuations in superconducting Sr$_2$RuO$_4$.

-We have performed similar calculations for $j=5/2$ and the results are summarized in Appendix D, showing that $d_{x^2-y^2}$, $s$ and $p_x+ip_y$ are still the major pairing states.
-In all cases, the $m_z$-antisymmetric $d_{xz}+id_{yz}$ is not favored \cite{Benhabib2021,Ghosh2021}.
+For $j=5/2$ and $j$-mixed subspaces, Figs.~\ref{fig7}(c) and \ref{fig8}(c) show that the $s$-wave pairing is always supported by leading electric multipole fluctuations.